GoldenHomer/JSFiddleClone/readme.md

-A JSFiddle sort of project for me to brush up on JQuery again.
+A JSFiddle similar project to brush up on JQuery again.